katCloi/sustainable-media/README.md

 ## Installing files
 Open your files window.
 The server should be mounted as a local server seen as "192.168.64.2" **1.
-Select the file lampp.
+Select the file lampp.**
-**2. Find the folder "htdocs"
+**2. Find the folder "htdocs"**
-**3. Create a folder named "DBproject"
+**3. Create a folder named "DBproject"**
-4. Download code files from this github repo and move those files into this folder.
+**4. Download code files from this github repo and move those files into this folder.
 Make sure name files stay the same.
-This ensures all file paths are connected.
+This ensures all file paths are connected.**

 *Note that you need to make a separate folder in the DBproject called "css" and put all css files into that folder*